Our lives are very personal to us, our families are very important to us – we wouldn’t have it any other way.

 Once we have had a session to map out the needs and risks in your situation, we can put together a plan – not just for you, but sometimes for those around and about you.
 Counselling is confidential.
 There are balances and checks in our community to particularly look after the young, the aged and the vulnerable.

-In my other article on Trauma Response I discuss the types of interventions we can put in place to manage the events and symptoms that result from these traumatic events.
+In our other article on Trauma Response we discuss the types of interventions we can put in place to manage the events and symptoms that result from these traumatic events.
 There will always be anniversaries, Christmases and birthdays every year – some of these may be sweet, others can be fraught with danger.

 - Trauma and Trauma Recovery by Judith Herman (Pandora, London, 1997).